Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Bamboo

 Bamboo forests are the predominant vegetation in various Jim Corbett National Park areas.
 The dominant bamboo species is male, with clumps of thick stems and shiny, papery stem sheaths.
 Bamboos have an unusual flowering cycle.
 Once every several decades, the entire bamboo population in the forest blooms simultaneously.
-All plants die simultaneously after fruiting, blooming, and seed dispersion.
+All plants die after fruiting, blooming, and seed dispersion.

 Leave A Comment